Tag: Panmunjeom

 Sandbag Castle

-Ibrahim Gulek describes the conditions at Sandbag Castle.
+Ibrahim Gulek described the conditions at Sandbag Castle.
 War had stopped briefly due to a ceasefire, while negotiations were occurring.
-However, the Chinese attacked without warning.
+However, the enemy attacked without warning.
 There was about two months of constant warfare in close combat.
-Ibrahim Gulek was a sniper and told to fire at a certain location where the enemy was located.
-At one point soldiers were told to consume alcohol in order to not feel death.
+He was a sniper and told to fire at a certain location where the enemy was located.
+He claimed soldiers were told to consume alcohol as a ploy to not fear death.

-Ibrahim Gulek describes what soldiers did when the Armistice was signed.
+Ibrahim Gulek described what soldiers did when the Armistice was signed.
 Many Turkish soldiers could not read or write.
-Ibrahim Gulek was one of the few who could and taught other soldiers how to also.
-He also describes a tug-or-war with the American soldiers.
-The Turkish soldiers won.
+He was one of the few who could and taught other soldiers basic literacy.
+He also participated in theater style plays.
+Finally, he described a tug-or-war competition with American soldiers which they won despite being smaller than the Americans.

 Ibrahim Yalςinkaya